MidiZyx2abc

 Why?

 This chapter is for users who know how to write and operate batch files or scripts or have such experts at hand to whom they entrust their system.
+AI tools like ChatGPT can be of valuable assistance but must never be trusted blindly.

 How do plugins work?